 Managing contractors

 The best CRMs for construction companies also have custom capabilities for managing contractors.
-For example, a CRM can automate sending emails in bulk to all contractors working on a certain project with personalization.
+For example, a CRM for general contractors can automate sending emails in bulk to all contractors working on a certain project with personalization.
 Rather than sending individual updates, your team will save valuable time they can put back into lead management and project management.

 Project management